ocloobuilds/ocloobuilds/README.md

 At a time when I didn't even have a basic understanding of a computer motherboard (around 2006-7), a friend predicted I will one day study tech at some point and work on something.
 I paid little attention to his prediction, but here I am, I got into tech and find myself working on some few ideas.

 Currently, I am working on an open source project and some other ideas that may require capitalist backing.
 I will give a brief about them.
 If you want to follow any of them, I welcome you, I am interested in the meeting of minds.
-I am interested in Web Development, System Development, Managing and Writing.
+I am interested in JavaScript, Python and APIs.

 ### Eweivwo